Chen Jui-chin: Case history

-Chen Jui-chin graduated from junior high school and thereafter the horticulture department of the National Chiayi University.
+Chen Jui-chin graduated from junior high school and thereafter from the horticulture department of the National Chiayi University.
 He volunteered to be a soldier in the Air Force, from where he obtained the rank of officer and eventually a captain.
 After the CPC Corporation started laying off employees, where Chen worked, he instead quit and started searching for work as an oil allocation engineer.
 He was unable to find any, and as he reproached the idea of retiring, he applied for a job at the Newport Township Office Finance Section.
 However, because of his gambling habits, he owned money to loan sharks, and eventually resorted to killing his insured relatives so he could pay off the debts.

 Chen married his first wife, Tseng Pi-hsia, in 1974.
 They had a son and two daughters together.
 On New Year's in 1985, Tseng accidentally slipped in the bathroom and suffered a concussion.
 Instead of helping his wife, Chen dragged her off the bed and slammed her head into the ground several times, killing Tseng.
-He lied by claiming that she had fallen off the bed and died of intracranial hemorrhage, swindling $2.35 million NT in insurance money.
+He lied by claiming that she had fallen off the bed and died of intracranial haemorrhage, swindling $2.35 million NT in insurance money.
 Only six months after her death, Chen remarried to an elementary school teacher named Wang Shu-ying.
 Wang had a son from a previous marriage, whom Chen adopted.

 In 1988, Chen Jui-chin was heavily indebted and desperate for money.
 In order to obtain a fraudulent compensation of $4.6 million NT, he pretended to discipline his 15-year-old adopted son, slapping him so hard that the child fell and hit his head on the concrete wall.
-The child died as a result from the injury, with Chen claiming that it was an accident.
+The child died as a result of the injury, with Chen claiming that it was an accident.

 In 1995, facing another financial crisis, Chen targeted his own 15-year-old son.
 He took him to a heavy ornamental stone and hit the boy on the back of the head, cracking his skull.
 Chen lied about his son having died in a car accident, and fraudulently received $4.72 million NT.

 In 1996, Chen learned that his second wife, Wang Shu-ying, had been coveting insurance claims and real estate for teachers.
-Under the pretense of going on a trip, the two drove to Xingang.
+Under the pretence of going on a trip, the two drove to Xingang.
 Suddenly, Chen stopped the car, pulled out a wooden stick from under the driver's seat and beat his wife to death.
 After the murder, Chen dumped her body on Shixian Road in Chiayi, creating the illusion of a car accident.
 Since he had blood on his clothes, Chen was reluctant about catching a taxi back home.
 In this case, not only did he obtain Wang's insurance claims of $11.37 million NT, but also continued to receive her pension.